 By: Paul Chaney

-Interview with Thom San Filippo, Vice President of Customer Service and Experience Design, Dow Jones
+This post — part two of our Expert Interview Series — features Thom San Filippo, Vice President of Customer Service and Experience Design, Dow Jones.

 It’s also a term used in business to describe the fundamental skills necessary to function well — and that includes the business of customer service in the contact center.